 The miraculous dead in Latin America are going to “subvert” the model of medieval hermits and saints, since their lives, their legends, and the majority of their features do not correspond with this model of asceticism.
 On the contrary, they have had a life full of excesses.

 The Court of Thugs, or Corte Calé, belongs to the cult of goddess María Lionza, one of the popular expressions of the most widespread magical-religious beliefs in Venezuela.
-These practices are based on the veneration of miraculous spirits and are divided into groups classified under certain hierarchies known as The Court of Thugs is made up of “malandros,” a term used in Venezuela to refer to thugs or criminals. “courts”.
+These practices are based on the veneration of miraculous spirits and are divided into groups classified under certain hierarchies known as “courts”.
 María Lionza, along with Felipe the Black Slave and Indian Chief Guaicaipuro, make up the “Three Powers”, the foundation of a heaven of deities that presumably also represent the basis for mixing among white, African, and indigenous people in Venezuela.

 The courts can be made up of political, historic, or religious figures.
 For example, the Court of Liberators is made up of heroes from Venezuela’s War of Independence, such as Simón Bolívar, the main leader of this historical movement.
 The Heavenly Court, meanwhile, is formed by traditional Catholic figures (angels and saints).
 On the María Lionza Spiritualism blog, readers can find a ranking of the courts and its members.